aht/stream.py/doc/index.rst

 .. function:: takei(indices)

-   Take elements of the input stream by index.  `indices` should be an iterable over the list of indeices to be taken.
+   Take elements of the input stream by index.
+   `indices` should be an iterable over the list of indices to be taken.

 .. function:: dropi(indices)

-   Drop elements of the input stream by index.  `indices` should be an iterable over the list of indeices to be dropped.
+   Drop elements of the input stream by index.
+   `indices` should be an iterable over the list of indices to be dropped.

 .. function:: chop(n)